 2. Child’s Pose

 Child’s pose works to release tension in the lower back by putting the body in a position where there is minimal pressure on those muscles.
-In addition, it curves the back, giving you a chance to stretch the muscle fibers in the entire back, and more specifically the lower portion.
-Child’s pose also helps to release all tight back muscles, so it’s best to implement after you have started experiencing soreness, but it can also be used to stretch the muscles out in order to prevent a future injury.
+In addition, it curves the back, giving you a chance to gently stretch the muscle fibres.

 - To get into position, sit back onto your heels and then extend your arms forward into a stretched out position.